 Signs of Safety

-Norfolk Safeguarding Children Board – Policy Statement
+Norfolk Safeguarding Children Partnership – Policy Statement

 We will ensure that a proven, evidence-based practice framework is used across all services creating consistent and inclusive experience across Norfolk for children and families in receipt of services.
 Families will become increasingly familiar with the concepts and vocabulary of Signs of Safety as it is used routinely in all our work with children and families from their first contact with practitioners in universal services and where necessary right through to child protection, children in public care and back to universal services